-Books Alan Moore Books by Alan Moore Alan Moore has written books about: Comics & Graphic Novels Science Fiction & Fantasy Fiction Historical Fiction Literary Fiction Facebook Twitter Flipboard Email NPR stories about Alan Moore Book News & Features In 'Jerusalem,' Nothing You've Ever Lost Is Truly Gone September 18, 2016 The house Alan Moore was born in was torn down in 1969 — along with most of the rest of his neighborhood.
+Books Alan Moore Books by Alan Moore Alan Moore has written books about: Science Fiction & Fantasy Fiction Comics & Graphic Novels Historical Fiction Literary Fiction Facebook Twitter Flipboard Email NPR stories about Alan Moore Summer Reader Poll 2017: Comics And Graphic Novels Let's Get Graphic: 100 Favorite Comics And Graphic Novels July 12, 2017 We asked readers to name their favorite comics and graphic novels, and we got thousands of answers.
+Now, with the help of our expert panel, we've curated a list to keep you flipping pages all summer.
+Summer Reader Poll 2017: Comics And Graphic Novels Nothing Was Ever The Same: 10 Comics That Changed The Game July 10, 2017 We're previewing this year's summer reader poll on comics and graphic novels by highlighting comics that stand as historic milestones.
+NPR Books NPR's Book Concierge: Our Guide To 2016's Great Reads December 6, 2016 The Book Concierge is back and bigger than ever!
+Explore more than 300 standout titles picked by NPR staff and critics.
+Book News & Features In 'Jerusalem,' Nothing You've Ever Lost Is Truly Gone September 18, 2016 The house Alan Moore was born in was torn down in 1969 — along with most of the rest of his neighborhood.
 But in his new novel, Jerusalem, the legendary comics creator brings it all back to life.
 In 'Jerusalem,' Nothing You've Ever Lost Is Truly Gone Listen · 4:46 4:46 Toggle more options Download Embed Embed <iframe src="https://www.npr.org/player/embed/494287211/494451721" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player"> Transcript Review Book Reviews 'Jerusalem' Is Alan Moore's Really Big Book — In Every Way September 15, 2016 The legendary comics creator spent 10 years on his latest work, a 1,200-page-plus epic about everything, nothing and Northampton, his home town and sacred ground — which serves as the main character.
 Review Book Reviews Extraordinary Ladies Battle Across Berlin In 'Roses' March 22, 2014 The new League of Extraordinary Gentlemen book pits Captain Nemo's daughter against dark forces in a silent-film inspired Berlin.
 Reviewer Etelka Lehoczky says Nemo: Roses of Berlin is uneven but fun.
-Summer Books 2011 Your Picks: Top 100 Science-Fiction, Fantasy Books August 11, 2011 More than 5,000 of you nominated.
+Opinion 100 Best Books Your Picks: Top 100 Science-Fiction, Fantasy Books August 11, 2011 More than 5,000 of you nominated.
 More than 60,000 of you voted.
 And now the results are in.
-Explore the winners of NPR's Top 100 Science-Fiction and Fantasy survey — an intriguing mix of classic and contemporary titles.
-Courtesy of DC Comics Book Reviews Sleep Well, Superman: A Classic Reissued July 28, 2009 In 1986, DC Comics decided to reboot the Superman series.
+The winners are an intriguing mix of classic and contemporary titles.
+Courtesy of DC Comics Review Book Reviews Sleep Well, Superman: A Classic Reissued July 28, 2009 In 1986, DC Comics decided to reboot the Superman series.
 But first, it asked Watchmen creator Alan Moore to pen a farewell to the original Man of Steel.
 The comic, now reprinted in hardback, is a surprisingly tender elegy to Superman's rich history.
 Review Book Reviews Swamp Thing, The All-Vegetable Anti-Hero, Returns March 24, 2009 Two years before his Watchmen series, Alan Moore mixed environmentalism with pop psychology to create the eco-avenger Swamp Thing.
 This hardback reissue revives Moore's surreal discourse on the blurry line between man and monster.